yashdeep97/HugoBlog/content/post/week1.md

 The couple of weeks before the application deadline were a bit stressfull with the pressure to write a good proposal and making more contributions, along with balancing my academic requirements.
 I also received help from my batchmates (particularly, Rohitt and Arnav), who encouraged me throughout the process.
 Finally, I submitted my proposal and the wait for the results began.
 I was anxious about the results, but when they came out, I was feeling on top of the world!

-The entire journey has instilled a lot of confidance in me and has given me a sense of achievement. :)
+The entire journey has instilled a lot of confidence in me and has given me a sense of achievement. :)

-### My project: Add a Spreadheet Interface to the Page Forms Extension
+### My project: Add a Spreadsheet Interface to the Page Forms Extension

-**Introduction:** The Page Forms extension for MediaWiki is currently used to create and edit pages using an interface made up of forms that simplify the process.
-The Forms can be used to add and edit template calls in the pages.
-This project aims to add a special page that provides a spreadsheet-like interface ( rendered using jsGrid ) that will allow administrators of a wiki to edit multiple pages at once.
+The different tools used to edit and create new pages with MediaWiki fascinated me and the Page Forms extension provides a novel method to do the same.
+Using the Page Forms extension, one can create forms made up of multiple templates.
+These forms can then be filled to create pages.
+The pages can also be edited using the same forms.

+My project over this summer will aim to add a spreadsheet like interface to edit multiple pages at once.
+Similar to the forms, the spreadsheet will contain calls from various pages to the same tempate which the administrator can then edit.
+New pages with the same template can also be added using the same interface.

+Other features planned are: renaming pages, support for fields with combo-box and tokens with autocompletion.

 I made some **mockups** for it:

 ![wireframe1](https://res.cloudinary.com/dmytyofam/image/upload/v1525352161/blog-images/ProposalWireframe_1.png)

 ![wireframe2](https://res.cloudinary.com/dmytyofam/image/upload/v1525352168/blog-images/ProposalWireframe_2.png)

+ I believe contributing to this project would be a great opportunity for me to be a part of this amazing community and write code that will possibly be used by millions of people.

 **Related links:**